 Our hope is to uplift the Black, African-American and African immigrant/refugee community in Multnomah County through enhanced nutritional platforms, social cohesion, and economic development.

-If you are interested in learning more or would like to partner with us on some of these initiatives, please feel free to reach out to Multnomah County-REACH's Program Manager, Charlene McGee, MPH at email@example.com.
+To learn more or partner with us on some of these initiatives, contact the REACH program Manager, Charlene McGee, MPH at firstname.lastname@example.org.

 - Department of County Human Services (DCHS) Youth & Family Services Division